ritaj-000/lab-project/Lab_project.md

     ## # ℹ 2,964 more rows
     ## # ℹ 3 more variables: secondary_breed <chr>, zip_code <chr>, pet <chr>

 \`a.
 What does the above code chunk do?
+This code defines a vector top_10_names that contains the 10 most common pet names identified in Task 4.
+This list will be used to filter and analyze the dataset for these specific pet names.

 \`b.
 Plot the counts of the pet names (animal_name) in top_10_names